fypm2000/fypm2000.github.io/README.md

 # Hello, I'm Justin

-I am a recent graduate with a profound interest in information technology, fueled by my experiences in the MSIT program.
+I am a recent graduate with a profound interest in information technology, fueled by my experiences in my MSIT program.
 Through rigorous coursework and hands-on projects, I have developed a deep understanding of information technology and its applications in solving complex problems.
 It was during this program that I discovered my passion for cybersecurity and became deeply committed to ensuring the security and integrity of critical information systems.

 ## Objective